learn-co-curriculum/mod3-project-week-setup-example/README.md

 Make sure you create **a separate directory and a separate GitHub repository for the frontend**

-Once there, `cd` into that directory and we'll start building out the frontend
+Once there, `cd` into that directory on your computer and we'll start building out the frontend

 + Let's create the files and folders we'll need: